Information security management system: What it does and who needs it

 Nowadays, ISO 27001 plays a critical role in overall business growth.
 Having an ISO 27001-compliant ISMS means that:

-2. GDPR compliance becomes easier - ISO 27001 helps organisations maintain effective information security controls by requiring them to examine the activities they've conducted consistently.
+ISO 27001 helps organizations maintain effective information security controls by requiring them to examine the activities they've conducted consistently.
 A gap analysis will follow an ISMS audit to determine their current level of compliance.

-3. Legal and regulatory compliance is ensured - Through your ISMS’s ISO 27001 certification, you can ensure that your organisation complies with all national regulations, not only GDPR.
+Through your ISMS’s ISO 27001 certification, you can ensure that your organization complies with all national regulations, not only GDPR.

-5. Increase resilience to attacks and errors - When a company has high levels of cyber resilience, it is better able to withstand cyberattacks, limit the damage they do, and continue operating in the event of an attack.
+When a company has high levels of cyber resilience, it is better equipped to withstand cyberattacks, limit the damage they do, and continue operating in the event of an attack.

-6. Manage your information in one system - An ISMS acts as a centralised hub for safeguarding and managing all of your company's information in one location.
+An ISMS acts as a centralized hub for safeguarding and managing all of your company's information in one location.

-7. Evolve to adapt to newer security threats - Keeping pace with both external and internal changes, an ISMS minimises the possibility of ever-changing risks.
+Keeping pace with both external and internal changes, an ISMS minimizes the possibility of ever-changing risks.

-8. Improve company culture - Rather than focusing just on IT, an ISMS takes a comprehensive approach to security.
+Rather than focusing just on IT, an ISMS takes a comprehensive approach to security.
 This makes it easier for staff to grasp the dangers and incorporate security measures into their daily routines.

-9. Lower costs related to Infosec - Using an ISMS-based risk assessment and analysis strategy, organisations may save money by not overspending on defence technologies that do not apply to them.
+Using an ISMS-based risk assessment and analysis strategy, organizations may save money by not overspending on defence technologies that do not apply to them.

 Your ISMS will likely have a few flaws, and its controls won’t work perfectly after the initial setup.
 An ISMS needs continuous maintenance and updating to run successfully like any other process.